 Jim Veninga, former UW-Marathon County dean, religious studies professor and a founding father of WIPPS, created this annual lecture series to help engage people on religion and its relationship to society.
-It is now entering its tenth year, and for this occasion, WIPPS proudly welcomes Dr. Jennifer Veninga, daughter of the late Dr. Jim Veninga.
+The upcoming lecture will be our tenth, and for this occasion, WIPPS proudly welcomes the Rev. Dr. Jennifer Elisa Veninga, daughter of the late Dr. Jim Veninga.

-Dr. Veninga will speak on “Citizen as Witness: A Theology of Vision, Memory, and Solidarity for a Wounded World.”
+The Rev. Dr. Veninga will speak on “Citizen as Witness: A Theology of Grief and Solidarity for a Wounded World.”

-The Tenth Veninga Lecture on Religion and Society will be in Spring of 2022.
+The Tenth Veninga Lecture on Religion and Society will be May 23, 2022 at 7pm.
 To stay up to date, sign up here for our email list to receive more information when it’s available.

 Veninga’s vision was to bring nationally acclaimed experts in the field to address topics that often are emotionally charged.
 Although he died in January 2014, his vision lives on through all of WIPPS programs, but most especially through his namesake religion and society lecture series.
 His hope was that people “learn from some great scholars who have thought deeply and written widely about the connections between religion and society, at home and abroad.
 “I am hoping that the Wisconsin Institute for Public Policy and Service will pull from the presentations key ideas and help circulate those ideas to citizens across the state.”